-Once the dome is opened, a small red square in the center of the view appears.
-This is the field of view seen by the photometer when activated.
-The star you wish to observe must be carefully positioned within this field in order to be measured.
+Once the dome is opened, a small red square in the center of the view appears (see Figure 3).
+This is the field of view seen by the photometer, when activated.
+The star you wish to observe must be carefully positioned within this field to be measured.
+To move a star into the field, click and hold one of the N, S, E, or W buttons.
+Note that these directional controls move the telescope, not the sky!
+Moving the telescope to the west appears to make the stars move in the opposite direction.
+Try it.
+The Slew Rate control changes how much the telescope is moved each time the directional controls are used.
+Try it, too.